 Since my post on having a flat tire with my Model Y, I’ve gotten a lot of messages asking about Tesla tires and, interestingly, those curb rashes on the rim.
-Apparently, the “attention to detail” that we often see on resumes is a real thing.
+Apparently, the “attention to detail” notion we often see on resumes is a real thing.

 So I’ll talk about Tesla tires and those pesky minor scratches and how to avoid them, kind of, in this post.
 You probably won’t learn anything new here, but it’ll be a fun read on a lazy Sunday.